Trademark Classes: The Ultimate Guide

 CLASS 22: CORDAGE AND FIBERS

-• This class generally covers rope and sail manufacture products, padding and stuffing materials and raw fibrous textile materials.
-Examples of common products found in this class include: Ropes, string, nets, tents, awnings, tarpaulins, sails, sacks and bags (not included in other classes); padding and stuffing materials (except of rubber or plastics); raw fibrous textile materials; cords and twines in natural or artificial textile fibres, paper or plastics.
+This class generally covers rope and sail manufacture products, padding and stuffing materials, and raw fibrous textile materials.
+Examples of common products found in this class include ropes, string, nets, tents, awnings, tarpaulins, sails, sacks and bags (not included in other classes); padding and stuffing materials (except rubber or plastics); raw fibrous textile materials; cords and twines in natural or artificial textile fibers, paper or plastics.

 CLASS 23: YARNS AND THREADS

-• This class generally covers yarns and threads, for textile use.
+This class generally covers yarns and threads, for textile use.
+Threads for textile use are essential in various manufacturing processes.

 CLASS 24: FABRICS

-• This class generally covers textiles (piece goods) and textile covers for household use.
-Examples of common products found in this class include: Textiles and textile goods, not included in other classes; bed covers; table covers; bedding linen.
+This class generally covers textiles (piece goods) and textile covers for household use.
+Examples of common products found in this class include: textiles and textile goods, not included in other classes; bed covers; table covers; and bedding linen.

 CLASS 25: CLOTHING

-• This class generally covers clothing, footwear, and headgear.
+This class generally covers clothing, footwear, and headgear.
+This also includes clothing for animals.

 CLASS 26: FANCY GOODS

-• This class generally covers dressmakers’ articles.
-Examples of common products found in this class include: Lace and embroidery, ribbons and braid; buttons, hooks and eyes, pins and needles; artificial flowers.
+This class generally covers dressmakers’ articles.
+Examples of common products found in this class include lace and embroidery, ribbons and braids; buttons, hooks and eyes, pins and needles; and artificial flowers.
+Hair decorations and false hair are part of this class.

 CLASS 27: FLOOR COVERINGS

-• This class generally covers products intended to be added as furnishings to previously constructed floors and walls.
-Examples of common products found in this class include: Carpets, rugs, mats and matting, linoleum and other materials for covering existing floors; wall hangings (non-textile).
+This class generally covers products intended to be added as furnishings to previously constructed floors and walls.
+Examples of common products found in this class include carpets, rugs, mats and matting, linoleum and other materials for covering existing floors; and wall hangings (non-textile).

 CLASS 28: TOYS AND SPORTING GOODS

-• This class generally covers toys and sporting goods.
-Examples of common products found in this class include: Games and playthings; gymnastic and sporting articles not included in other classes; decorations for Christmas trees; amusement and game apparatus adapted for use with an external display screen or monitor; fishing tackle; equipment for various sports and games.
+This class generally covers toys and sporting goods.
+Examples of common products found in this class include games and playthings; gymnastic and sporting articles not included in other classes; decorations for Christmas trees; amusement and game apparatus adapted for use with an external display screen or monitor; fishing tackle; and equipment for various sports and games.

 CLASS 29: MEATS AND PROCESSED FOODS

-• This class generally covers foodstuffs of animal origin as well as vegetables and other horticultural comestible products which are prepared for consumption or conservation.
-Examples of common products found in this class include: Meat, fish, poultry and game; meat extracts; preserved, frozen, dried and cooked fruits and vegetables; jellies, jams, compotes; eggs; milk and milk products; edible oils and fats; milk beverages.
+This class generally covers foodstuffs of animal origin as well as vegetables and other horticultural comestible products that are prepared for consumption or conservation.
+Examples of common products found in this class include meat, fish, poultry, and game; meat extracts; preserved, frozen, dried, and cooked fruits and vegetables; jellies, jams, compotes; eggs; milk and milk products; edible oils and fats; and milk beverages.

 CLASS 30: STAPLE FOODS

-• This class generally covers foodstuffs of plant origin prepared for consumption or conservation as well as auxiliaries intended for the improvement of the flavour of food.
-Examples of common products found in this class include: Coffee, tea, cocoa and artificial coffee; rice; tapioca and sago; flour and preparations made from cereals; bread, pastry and confectionery; ices; sugar, honey, treacle; yeast, baking-powder; salt; mustard; vinegar, sauces (condiments); spices; ice; beverages with coffee, cocoa, chocolate or tea base; cereals prepared for human consumption (for example, oat flakes and those made of other cereals).
+This class generally covers foodstuffs of plant origin prepared for consumption or conservation as well as auxiliaries intended for the improvement of the flavor of food.
+Examples of common products found in this class include coffee, tea, cocoa, and artificial coffee; rice; tapioca and sago; flour and preparations made from cereals; bread, pastry, and confectionery; ices; sugar, honey, treacle; yeast, baking powder; salt; mustard; vinegar, sauces (condiments); spices; ice; beverages with coffee, cocoa, chocolate or tea base; cereals prepared for human consumption (for example, oat flakes and those made of other cereals).

 CLASS 31: NATURAL AGRICULTURAL PRODUCTS

-• This class generally covers land products not having been subjected to any form of preparation for consumption, live animals and plants as well as foodstuffs for animals.
-Examples of common products found in this class include: Grains and agricultural, horticultural and forestry products not included in other classes; live animals; fresh fruits and vegetables; seeds; natural plants and flowers; foodstuffs for animals; malt; raw woods; raw cereals; fertilized eggs for hatching; and live mollusca and crustacea.
+This class generally covers land products not having been subjected to any form of preparation for consumption, live animals and plants as well as foodstuffs for animals.
+Examples of common products found in this class include: grains and agricultural, horticultural, and forestry products not included in other classes; live animals; fresh fruits and vegetables; seeds; natural plants and flowers; foodstuffs for animals; malt; raw woods; raw cereals; fertilized eggs for hatching; and live mollusca and crustacea.
+Fresh herbs are also categorized under this class.

 CLASS 32: LIGHT BEVERAGES